Context and Scope

 Design A posted some concerns that the squad needed to evaluate before moving forward.

-• Having all information in one screen makes it look cluttered and increases user cognitive load.
-Making it harder for users to locate the setting they would like to modify
+Having all information in one screen makes it look cluttered and increases user cognitive load.
+Making it harder for users to locate the setting they would like to modify.
+Other concerns we had.

 Error handling